dojo/intern-helper/README.md

 like `<test--widget-stub data--widget-name="<<widget class name>>"></test--widget-stub>`, where `data--widget-name` will be set
 to either the widget class tag or the name of the class (*note* IE11 does not support function names, therefore it will have `<Anonymous>` as the value of the attribute instead.
-The substituion occurs *after* the virtual DOM is compared on an `.expectedRender()` assertion, so expected virtual DOM passed to that function should be as the widget will be expected to return from its `.render()` implimentation.
+The substituion occurs *after* the virtual DOM is compared on an `.expectRender()` assertion, so expected virtual DOM passed to that function should be as the widget will be expected to return from its `.render()` implimentation.

 Basic usage of `harness()` would look like this: